HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Tracking assets

 Asset Tags are connected to assets in the rack and magnetically connected to the AssetTracker Strip.
-Each asset tag has its unique ID.
-You can scan asset tags using a compatible barcode or QR code scanner to input AssetTracker ID values directly in Hyperview.
+Each Asset Tag has its unique ID.
+You can scan Asset Tags using a compatible barcode or QR code scanner to input AssetTracker ID values directly in Hyperview.

 Users can specify Master Module IDs (for racks) and Asset Tag IDs (for racked devices) while creating or updating relevant assets.